 Individuals who spend more time outside or live in warmer climates also tend to be at great risk for insect stings and bites.
 Interestingly, however, these aren’t the only factors that make you susceptible.

-Scientific evidence indicates that 20% of people are more likely to attract insects such as mosquitoes and, therefore, get bit more often.
+Scientific evidence indicates that 20% of people are more likely to attract insects such as mosquitoes and, therefore, get a bit more often.